National Nurses Week: 11 Products to Thank Awesome Healthcare Professionals

 Bic WideBody Grip Pen: Based on a comment from a previous post about healthcare promo items, working healthcare professionals don’t want to mess around with novelty pens (though they’d made a fun giveaway for patients or future nursing students).
-So while a syringe pen is really cute, opt for one with a nice grip that writes easily.
+So while a syringe pen is really cute, opt for a pen with a nice grip that writes easily.
 Nurses will appreciate it!

 Companion Care First Aid Kit: Whether they’re used to stock the nurses’ station, a drawer in the break room, or their own homes, nurses can use some extra first aid supplies.
 And this one has bandages and pain medication to get you back in action in no time.

 JERZEES Pullover Hooded Sweatshirt (Hoodie): For chilly break rooms or casual wear around the house, a custom hoodie like this one would certainly be appreciated.
 You can increase brand loyalty in your staff with one of these comfortable sweatshirts with your hospital or organization’s logo on it!

 Acrylic Tumbler with Matching Straw (16 Oz.): Plenty of running around to check on patients can create some serious thirst.
 So keep your employees hydrated an acrylic tumbler.
 These great pieces of drinkware will help nurses sip more water at home or at work.